 And one advantage is that a new rotor typically comes with at least a 12-month warranty against problems.
-It’s best to inquire and to get an estimate of both of the ways to solve a rotor problem in advance.
+It’s best to inquire and get an estimate of both ways to solve a rotor problem in advance.

 What Else Can Go Wrong

-If the problem is brake pulsation, sometimes, there are also underlying issues.
-Brake pulsation is caused by a parallelism problem between the two braking surfaces of the rotor; essentially the thick and thin spots in a rotor.
+Brake Pulsation.
+If the problem is brake pulsation, sometimes there are also underlying issues.
+Brake pulsation is caused by a parallelism problem between the two braking surfaces of the rotor, essentially the thick and thin spots in a rotor.

-This usually begins with run-out which is a deviation from true or more simply, a wobble away from the vertical plane.
-There is a small air gap between the rotor and the brake pads when the brakes aren’t applied.
+This usually begins with run-out which is a deviation from true, or more simply a wobble away from the vertical plane.
+When the brakes aren’t applied, there is a small air gap between the rotor and the brake pads.
 With enough run-out, however, the rotor can brush the pads slightly on every rotation, which over time wears a thin spot in the rotor.

 A number of things can cause rotor run-out.
 One is a poorly maintained brake lathe; if the rotor isn’t set up perfectly true on the lathe, a wobble is machined into the rotor.
 Usually, then, it takes a couple thousand miles of driving before a thin spot is worn in the rotor and the brake pulsation appears.